ShizuVoice/qna-bot/README.md

 # QnA Bot
 A Discord bot that is used for online class as a simple online "test paper" and a moderation bot.

-The true purpose of this bot is for schools that doesn't have a website infrastructure.
-The test paper bot will use [Discord](https://www.discord.com) as the platform.
+The true purpose of this bot is to use for schools that doesn't have a website infrastructure.
+The bot will use [Discord](https://www.discord.com) as the platform.
 It is simple and easy to manage.

 Bot is still in development at this moment.